hsmoon121/3d-target-inference/README.md

 ## Acknowledgements

-The biomechanical agent training part of this code utilizes the previous code from Ikkala et al. (UIST'22:
-Breathing Life Into Biomechanical User Models).
+The biomechanical agent training part of this code utilizes the previous code from Ikkala et al. ( Breathing Life Into Biomechanical User Models, UIST'22 paper).

 For more details and citation, please refer to the respective repository: https://github.com/aikkala/user-in-the-box